Coping With Epilepsy Neurofeedback Practitioner Directory

 Lady, I really feel for you.
 The only thing that got me out of the housing for disabled and gave me half a chance was when I inherited enough $ to disqualify me from food stamps Medicaid and drug coverage under my SSDI.
 I moved to Tucson planning to start a new life, to write on health issues.
 My third day there I was in the middle of a 3 car pile up and got a spinal cord injury from which I'm still recovering, nine years later.And that after five years of intensive physical therapy to overcome the remaining paralysis and injuries from my previous strokes and brain surgeries!

 That frustration can be so overwhelming but keep on holding on and holding fast!
 Time to do some brainstorming, Brain.
-I have heard of programs to help folks get anti-epileptic drugs if they can't afford them.
+I have heard of programs to help folks get AEDs if they can't afford them.
 Would the EFA have that information for your area?
 There may be options and resources you don't yet know about for work, etc. What are you doing now to cope with the stress?
 Do you know any of the progressive relaxation routines?
 These can really help you calm your self and keep a grip during these really difficult times.

 They also are known to help you raise your seizure threshold which may help counter the effects of all the stress you are under right now, which can lower your seizure threshold.